andersonrss/TsrAdapted/README.md

 Where:

 `--ref_dir` is the directory containing the reference images (ground truth).

 `--obj_dir` is the directory with manually object rendered images.

 The outputs include PSNR, SSIM, and LPIPS scores for each pair, exported as a .CSV file.
+Reference images and manually framed objetcs must follow the same order and naming convention to ensure correct metric calculation.

 ## Installation Note